v8/v8.dev/src/blog/oilpan-pointer-compression.md

 | Windows      | **<span style="color:green">-21% (-1.37MB)</span>** | **<span style="color:green">-33% (-59MB)</span>** |
 | Android      | **<span style="color:green">-6% (-0.1MB)</span>**   | **<span style="color:green">-8% (-3.9MB)</span>** |

-The improvement carries directly over to the overall private memory footprint of Chrome.
+The results show improvements in Blink memory allocated with Oilpan and represent a lower bound of improvement.
+The improved padding of structures landed in **Chrome M108** and shows another 4% improvement on Blink memory.
+The improvement carries directly over to the overall private memory footprint which is what users perceive as Chrome’s overall memory usage.

 Because Oilpan is ubiquitous in Blink, the performance cost can be estimated on [Speedometer2](https://browserbench.org/Speedometer2.1/).
 The [initial prototype](https://chromium-review.googlesource.com/c/v8/v8/+/2739979) based on a thread-local version showed a regression of 15%.
 With all the aforementioned optimizations we did not observe a regression.